Postponing Your Wedding: A Step-by-Step Guide

-Confirm that each guest has received your message by asking them to respond acknowledging your note.
+Confirm that each guest has received your message about postponing your wedding by asking them to respond acknowledging your note.
 You’ll want to make sure you’ve communicated the changes with anyone who was planning to travel, especially if it’s short notice.

 Cancel Any Travel Plans

 You should probably say Hasta Luego (see ya later) to your honeymoon plans if they are within the next two months.
 Be sure to reach out to your airlines and hotels or other accommodations to cancel your travel arrangements.

 Most brands are being generous with their policies at the moment in light of this unprecedented situation.
 Airbnb is giving full refunds, and we’ve heard good things about many airlines being more flexible with their typical policies as well.
 Of course, this all depends on the type of tickets you bought, so you’ll have to reach out to find out for sure.

 Allow Yourself to Feel Whatever it is You Feel